 Extract above taken from Bob Brown Foundation Tarkine Trails.

-To see all available departure dates click on the monthly calendar below and select the month you require to see the starting date of each tour.
+We run regular scheduled tours from every year from October to April.
+Dates are listed below however availability changes by the hour – to see real-time availability click on the monthly calendar at the bottom of the page and select the month you require.
 We will also consider opening up a new departure date if we have enough demand.
-Email us at firstname.lastname@example.org
+Email us at email@example.com

 Date of your choice is available for groups of 10 -12 people.
 Subject to availability.
 Free Group T’shirts also available – see details.